 AMPN/REF A IS MARADMIN 544/17, ANNOUNCEMENT OF THE EXIT AND MILESTONE LONGITUDINAL SURVEY PROGRAM.//

 GENTEXT/REMARKS/1.
 PURPOSE.
-The purpose of this MARADMIN is to encourage continued and maximum participation in the Exit and Milestone Longitudinal Survey (EMLS) program.
+This MARADMIN addresses participation in the Exit and Milestone Longitudinal Survey (EMLS) program.

 2. BACKGROUND.
-Reference (a) announces the EMLS program, which is a set of surveys that are administered during specific milestones in a Marine’s career: initial accession, first and subsequent reenlistments, career designation, officer promotion (O4-O6), and upon exiting the Marine Corps.
-The EMLS program provides Headquarters Marine Corps, Manpower and Reserve Affairs, essential feedback and key information to better understand personnel satisfaction regarding career opportunities, leadership, performance management, diversity, and work-life programs.
-It launched in FY18 and is now beginning its third year of data collection.
+The EMLS program is a set of surveys that are administered to both officers and enlisted during specific milestones in a Marine’s career: initial accession, first and subsequent reenlistments, career designation, officer promotion (O4-O6), and upon exiting the Marine Corps.
+The EMLS program provides essential feedback and key information to better understand personnel satisfaction regarding career opportunities, leadership, performance management, diversity, and work-life programs.
+It launched in FY18 and is now in its fourth year of data collection.

-3. In addition to collecting feedback at specific milestones in a Marine’s career, the EMLS program was designed to be an enduring set of surveys used to monitor attitudinal changes in the Marine Corps.
-Detecting these changes requires a minimum of four years of data collection, similar to the time point when most Marines make a career decision (i.e., reenlist, career designate, or exit).
-The future potential of the EMLS program to shape policy decisions based on the Marine Corps’ collective attitudes and opinions is vast.
-From training opportunities to on-base housing conditions, there are multiple career aspects for Marines to voice their opinions to Headquarters Marine Corps leadership.
-It is imperative that Marines continue to participate at high levels in order for Manpower and Reserve Affairs to make meaningful personnel and force management decisions.
+3. In addition to collecting feedback at specific milestones in a Marine’s career, the EMLS program is an enduring set of surveys used to monitor attitudinal changes in the Marine Corps.
+Detecting these changes requires a minimum of four years of data collection, similar to the time before most Marines make a career decision (i.e. reenlist, career designate, or exit).
+The future potential of the EMLS program to shape policy decisions based on the Marine Corps’ collective attitudes and opinions is great.
+From training opportunities to on-base housing conditions, there are multiple aspects for Marines to voice their opinions to Headquarters Marine Corps leadership.
+It is imperative the force participates at high levels.

-5. Those invited to take part in the EMLS program are strongly encouraged to participate and are assured that all responses are kept confidential.
-Commanders should encourage Marines to participate in the EMLS program and stress the impact that survey responses have on improving the Marine Corps.
-The EMLS program produces relevant and actionable information, and Marines’ inputs only take 5-15 minutes, which can be provided on- or off-duty.
+5. Those invited to take part in the EMLS program are strongly encouraged to participate; all responses are confidential.
+Request that all commanders encourage Marines to participate in the EMLS program and stress the impact that survey responses have on improving the Marine Corps.
+The EMLS program produces relevant and actionable information and Marines’ inputs only take 5-15 minutes.

 7. The POC for the EMLS program is Maj Brandon M. Bowman, email@example.com, or at 703-784-9370.

-8. Released by Brigadier General Daniel L. Shipley, Director, Manpower Plans and Policy Division.//
+9. Released by Brigadier General Jason G. Woodworth, Director, Manpower Plans and Policy Division.//